-If you need a denture treatment to replace your teeth, you should strongly consider implant-supported overdentures.
+Implant-supported overdentures are a common solution for individuals needing to replace teeth.
 They are a highly beneficial alternative to traditional dentures.

 What is an implant-supported overdenture?

-As the name suggests, an implant-supported overdenture is supported by (and attached to) dental implants.
+As the name suggests, an implant-supported overdenture is supported by dental implants.
 The overdenture simply snaps onto implants surgically placed in the front of the jawbone, as indicated in the image below.

 These implants effectively act as an anchor for the overdenture.
 An implant-supported overdenture is secured in the mouth, just like natural teeth are.
 At night, it can be removed for cleaning and maintenance.

-This type of denture has been a common treatment for dental patients for more than 20 years.
+These types of dentures have been a common treatment for dental patients for more than 20 years.

 How do implant-supported overdentures differ from traditional dentures?